fbpx

 Conclusion

-As much as we try, we can’t put our attention into everything.
+As much as I try, I can’t put my attention to everything.
 I’ve found it better to be a specialist than it is to be a jack of all trades.
-Trying to do everything becomes chaotic, but doing one thing really well creates mastery.
-We need limitations to know what those focus points are.
-We have the power to choose our activities, and the “no’s” in life create the boundaries to the path that we walk on.
+Trying to do everything becomes chaotic, but doing one thing well creates mastery.
+I need limitations to know what those focus points are.
+I have the power to choose my activities, and the “no’s” in life create the boundaries of the path that I walk on.

 Questions and Responses